CasualChampionships/arcade/docs/arcade-visuals/usage.md

 ```

 For example, like the grace bossbar in the image below, to achieve this effect, you
-can create a resource pack and change one of the bossbar colour textures to be shorter.
+can create a resource pack and change one of the bossbar color textures to be shorter.

 ![Scaled Timer Bossbar](../assets/scaled_timer_bossbar.png)